h3nnn4n/dancing-links/README.md

 julia maker.jl | ./dlx
 ```

 Each solution found (if any) will be in a separate block.
+Each line is an line of the matrix
+that was used in a given solution and each column in the output contains the number of the column
+in the matrix.

 # License